a-karma/Bogor_Workshop/Applications of Genomics in Wildlife Conservation.md

 - Discuss how to test these hypothesis

 #### Session 2
-- add some content here please
+- Generating phylogenetic trees
-- two or three bullet point will suffice
+- Population structure with PCA
-- see my examples above
+- Investigating population admixture

 #### Session 3
-- add some content here please
+- Visualising trees with iTOL
-- two or three bullet point will suffice
+- Using R to visual PCA and ADMIXTURE results
-- see my examples above
+- Discussion of Babirusa population structure

 ## Day 4 - Overview
 Demographic analysis, inbreeding & load.